The Latest Crazes

 New Toy Crazes – Slime Is Sticking Around

-Slime is a bit of a generic term to encompass slime, fluffy slime, putty, goo and playfoams.
-They can be made up from kits or using a variety of ingredients sourced from home or the internet.
-Putties and goo tend to be thicker and often come in tins or containers.
+Slime can be made up from kits or using a variety of ingredients sourced from home or the internet.
 They are all squishable in a highly satisfying and relaxing way.
 Furthermore, a good slime won’t stick or mark.
 This was a craze that grew out of social media especially YouTube.
 If you don’t want the fuss of assembling all the ingredients, there are plenty of kits around.
+There are many variations on slime around including goops, foams and putties.
+There was some bad press about putties recently so check the products carefully before purchasing.
+Baby Centre has a video about making your own gloop for toddlers.

 New Toy Crazes – Collectibles Are On Trend